Josif-GitHub/Network-app/README.md

 - Activities / Gallery page.
 Function for participants to upload their own pictures with comments on activities they have participated in.
 - Partners page.
 Function for the administrator of the network to upload images with logos on existing organizations or new ones that have joined the network.
 - Contact page.
 Increase the number of types of inputs in registration forms depending on the information requested as time goes on.
+- Add an About page to the website to give background information about the network and its goals.
 - Add feedback forms where users of the application can make requests on how this communication channel can be improved, what is good, what should be fixed, what should be removed and what is missing to increase the quality of UX / UI.
 <!-- My own markdown / End -->